richardschoen/QshOni/README.md

 Use this install method if you want to install from a save file object.

+❗The SAVF download install method is not recommended.
+Building from source by cloning the repository is the preferred build method so you always get current source and library objects created on your specific system.

 Download the **qshoni.savf** save file from the selected releases page.

 https://github.com/richardschoen/QshOni/releases  **(Latest pre-built save file version - V1.0.37.
 Build from source for more current)**